microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 We've covered 2 different Azure DevOps pipeline examples to show the possibility of using Delta Kusto with Azure DevOps.

-Those pipelines can be altered to fit any project's needs.
+Those pipelines can be adapted to fit any project's needs.

 The key steps are: